heidielmiaus/osdu-bicep/docs/pipelines.md

 #### Module Release

-On the merge of a Pull Request to the main branch a Release is run which will detect the module changed, properly apply a tag for the version of the module and then push the module into the `osdubicep` container registry where the modules are publically available.
+On the merge of a Pull Request to the main branch a Release is run which will detect the module changed, properly apply a tag for the version of the module and then push the module into the `osdubicep` container registry where the modules are publicly available.

 #### Module List